Dr David Book MEng, PhD

 Biography

 David Book received his MEng in Materials Engineering from the University of Birmingham (1990) and completed his PhD (1995) at the same institution working on the processing of rare-earth permanent magnets.
 He then spent 18 months in the Department of Materials Science, Tohoku University (Sendai, Japan) as an EU-JSPS Postdoctoral Fellow and was appointed lecturer in the same Department in 1996.
-He returned to Birmingham in 2001 and became Head of the Hydrogen Materials Group (2004) and a Senior Research Fellow (2007).
+He returned to Birmingham in 2001 and subsequently became Head of the Hydrogen Materials Group (2004), a Senior Research Fellow (2007), Reader (2011) and Professor (2014).

-David’s research currently centres on: various solid-state hydrogen storage materials (porous, Mg alloys, complex hydrides and nanocarbon); dense-metal membranes for hydrogen separation; microstructural processing of materials using hydrogen; detrimental hydrides within cladding materials of nuclear fission reactors; and rare-earth permanent magnetic materials.
+David’s research centres on: various solid-state hydrogen storage materials (porous, Mg alloys, complex hydrides and nanocarbon); dense-metal membranes for hydrogen separation; microstructural processing of materials using hydrogen; hydrides within cladding materials of nuclear fission reactors; nanoscale catalysts and permanent magnetic materials.

 David has coordinated 2-year bilateral networks with Japan and Korea: EPSRC "UK-Japan H2 Storage Research Network", and the DBERR/OSI "UK/KOREA Focal Point Program for Hydrogen Storage".
-Also, he has been a UK expert in the International Energy Agency Task 22 on Hydrogen Storage since 2005.
+Also, he has been a UK expert in the International Energy Agency Tasks 22 and 32 on Hydrogen Storage since 2005.

 Teaching